Mehmood11/ai-art/README.md

 This is AI Art App, where your can see all the ai generated art,

 #Components
-Headers => For Header
+Headers => For Header,

-Hero Section => For Top section with input and button in it.
+Hero Section => For Top section with input and button in it,

-Categories => Button which you can select arts based on category.
+Categories => Button which you can select arts based on category,

 AiArt => Main Art List which is coming from cognise ai server.
-When you scroll down you can see more ai art, based on scroll (Pagination).
+When you scroll down you can see more ai art, based on scroll (Pagination),